8.6. Change of Basis and Difference Equations¶

 We can plot the forecast to see the convergence.
 The MarkovWeather

-function applies the change of basis calculation and plots the weather
+script shows the code for the change of basis calculation and plot of

-and ending of the forecast period.
-Each point in the 3-D plot is a probability
+the weather forecast.
+Each point in the 3-D plot is the probability of

-of sun, clouds, or rain.
-We see from the plot that the distant forecast
+sun, clouds, or rain for one day.
+The plot shows that the distant

-converges to the same probability regardless of the weather condition today.
+forecast converges to the same probability regardless of today’s weather

 % File: MarkovWeather.m

-% Script showing change of basis calculation for
+% Script showing the change of basis calculation for

 % a Markov matrix.